Medical Marijuana in Raleigh

 Were you recently arrested in the Research Triangle area for any kind of alleged marijuana offense despite you needing the cannabis for a medical condition?
 The Coolidge Law Firm will fight to protect your rights and work to possibly get the criminal charges reduced or dismissed.

 Raleigh criminal defense attorney David Coolidge represents individuals accused of marijuana offenses throughout Wake County, including Knightdale, Apex, Cary, Fuquay-Varina, Garner, and Holly Springs as well as students at such local higher learning institutions as Shaw University, Duke University, Meredith College, and North Carolina State University.
 You can have our lawyer provide an honest and thorough evaluation of your case as soon as you call to schedule a free initial consultation.

 Lawyer Discusses Medical Marijuana in Raleigh

-Despite the fact that more than half the states in the nation have legalized cannabis for medicinal or even recreational purposes, marijuana remains classified as a Schedule VI controlled substance in North Carolina and is largely illegal to possess.
+Despite the fact that more than half the states in the nation have legalized cannabis for medicinal or even recreational purposes, marijuana remains classified as a Schedule VI controlled substance in Raleigh and is largely illegal to possess.
 The North Carolina Epilepsy Alternative Treatment Act was passed in 2014 and amended in 2015, but it only allows patients diagnosed by neurologists with intractable epilepsy to legally possess a hemp extract.